ksyv/holbertonschool-web_back_end/personal_data/README.md

 ```

 ### 2. Create logger <a name="subparagraph3"></a>
-Implement a get_logger function that takes no arguments and returns a logging.Logger object.
+Implement a get_logger function that takes no arguments and returns a logging.Logger object.<br>

 The logger should be named "user_data" and only log up to logging.INFO level.
 It should not propagate messages to other loggers.
-It should have a StreamHandler with RedactingFormatter as formatter.
+It should have a StreamHandler with RedactingFormatter as formatter.<br>
 Create a tuple PII_FIELDS constant at the root of the module containing the 5 fields from user_data.csv that are considered PII : name, email, phone, ssn, password.
-Use it to parameterize the formatter.
+Use it to parameterize the formatter.<br>

 ### 3. Connect to secure database <a name="subparagraph4"></a>